Mei Xiang: Motherhood

 Mei Xiang and Tai Shan outside in the snow at the Smithsonian National Zoological Park in Washington D.C. in February 2006.

-Mei Xiang outside in the snow at the Smithsonian National Zoological Park in Washington D.C. in February 2010.

-Mei Xiang outside at the Smithsonian National Zoological Park in Washington D.C. in June 2014.

-Mei Xiang munching on bamboo at the Smithsonian National Zoological Park in Washington D.C. in November 2017.

 Mei Xiang has given birth to seven cubs.
 Tai Shan, a male, was born July 9, 2005.
 He was the first panda cub to be born at the zoo and live for more than a few days.
 He lived at the zoo until February 4, 2010, when he moved to China, as per an agreement between the United States and China.

 Mei Xiang was artificially inseminated twice in April 2012 with Tian Tian's sperm.
 Zoo officials estimated her chances of pregnancy at 10% after she had previously had five false pregnancies, in which she acted pregnant but was not.
 Another cub was born on the night of September 16, 2012, and was a surprise to zookeepers.
 As of September 17, zoo officials did not know the sex of the cub.
 The cub, whom officials believed to have been a female, was found deceased on September 23, 2012, after Mei Xiang expressed distressed, honking-like sounds.
 Initial findings from the necropsy ruled out the possibility that it could have been crushed by Mei Xiang.
 However, it showed fluid in the giant panda cub's abdomen (which is usually abnormal), and some discoloration of some of the liver tissue.
 The liver was also hard in places.
 The cub's death was determined to be the result of insufficient oxygen to the liver.
 This was because the lungs were not fully developed, and consequently, the lungs were unable to pick up oxygen for the red blood cells to deliver to the liver.